rwaldron/idiomatic.js/readme.md

 	// 2.B.1.2
 	// Using only one `var` per scope (function) promotes readability
-	// and keeps your declaration list free of clutter (also saves a few bytes)
+	// and keeps your declaration list free of clutter (also saves a few keystrokes)

 	// Bad
 	var foo = "";